-Interest rate risk - The District does not have a formal policy that limits investment maturities as a means of managing exposure to fair value losses arising from increasing interest rates.
+Interest rate risk-The District does not have a formal policy that limits investment maturities as a means of managing exposure to fair value losses arising from increasing interest rates.

-However, the investments above are held by the debt service and capital projects funds for unspent Bond proceeds.
-The Bond Indenture limits the type of investments held using unspent proceeds.
+However, the Bond Indenture limits the type of investments held using unspent proceeds.